James Clark (Bible Christian): Ministry and social reform

 In 1848, Clark became a teetotaller and worked for the Manchester Temperance Society.
-He adopted vegetarianism in 1851 and was ordained as a minister of the Bible Christian Church, eventually becoming the pastor at Whitstuntide in 1858.
-This denomination, established in 1809, mandated abstinence from intoxicants and meat.
-One of Clark's ministerial predecessors was Joseph Brotherton, Salford's Member of Parliament.
-Clark remained as a pastor for nearly 50 years, continuing his church duties in his later years, despite failing health.
+He adopted vegetarianism in 1851.
+He was ordained as a minister of the Bible Christian Church and became its pastor at Whitsuntide in 1858.
+The denomination, founded in 1809, required abstinence from intoxicants and meat.

+One of Clark's predecessors in the ministry was Joseph Brotherton, Salford's Member of Parliament.
+Clark remained pastor for nearly 50 years and continued his church duties in later life despite failing health.

-Clark was actively involved in relief efforts during the Cotton Famine and served on the Relief Committees in Salford.
-Following the Broughton floods of 1866, he dedicated much time to aiding those affected.
-He was a long-time member of the Salford Board of Guardians, advocating for significant reforms.
-Upon his resignation as chair in 1889, he received an address signed by every member, regardless of party affiliation.
+Clark took part in relief work during the Cotton Famine and served on relief committees in Salford.
+After the Broughton floods of 1866, he worked to assist those affected.
+He was also a long-serving member of the Salford Board of Guardians.
+When he resigned as chair in 1889, he received an address signed by every member of the board.

-A committed Liberal and proponent of education, Clark taught at the Salford Lyceum and served two terms on the Salford School Board.
-He oversaw large Sunday and day schools within the Bible Christian Church, regarded among the best in the borough.
-He had a particular interest in the flourishing Band of Hope and held senior roles in the United Kingdom Alliance, the Manchester and Salford Temperance Union, and the Lancashire and Cheshire Band of Hope Union.
+A Liberal and supporter of education, Clark taught at the Salford Lyceum and served two terms on the Salford School Board.
+He oversaw Sunday and day schools within the Bible Christian Church.
+He also supported the Band of Hope and held senior roles in the United Kingdom Alliance, the Manchester and Salford Temperance Union, and the Lancashire and Cheshire Band of Hope Union.